-Confirming the Applicant's control over the requested FQDN by confirming the presence of Required Website Content contained in the content of a file or on a web page in the form of a meta tag one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
-The presence of the Request Token or Random Value contained in the form of a meta tag where the Request Token or Random Value MUST NOT appear in the request. ÷
+Confirming the Applicant's control over the requested FQDN by confirming the presence of a Request Token or Random Value contained in the content of a file or on a web page in the form of a meta tag one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
+The Request Token or Random Value MUST NOT appear in the request for the file or web-page. ÷

-- 1. The presence of Required Website Content contained in the content of a file or on a web page in the form of a meta tag.
-The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, or - 2.
-The presence of the Request Token or Request Value contained in the content of a file or on a webpage in the form of a meta tag where the Request Token or Random Value MUST NOT appear in the request.
+1. The presence of Required Website Content contained in the content of a file or on a web page in the form of a meta tag.
+The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, or

+2. The presence of the Request Token or Request Value contained in the content of a file or on a webpage in the form of a meta tag where the Request Token or Random Value MUST NOT appear in the request.